ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

 ## Flatten Binary Tree to Linked List

-Topics: _Binary Tree, DFS, Morris Traversal_
+Topics: _Binary Tree, DFS, Morris Traversal, Pre-order Traversal, Post-order Traversal_

 - Idea is to flatten from a bottom up approach
 - Can be done through DFS in a pre-order or post-order traversal